doi-foundation/doi-website/content/the-identifier/resources/handbook/2_Numbering.md

 showdate = true
 draft = false
 # the following section is for the header
-maintext = "Numbering"
-imagetop = "The Identifier"
+imagetop = "DOI Handbook"
-imagemain = "DOI Handbook"
+imagemain = "Numbering"
 type = "handbook"
 +++